Monday 13 – Wednesday 22 June 2016

 AA Istanbul Visiting School, in collaboration with Istanbul Bilgi University, is a unique learning and making experience.
 Continuing its expertise on generative design methodologies and large-scale prototyping techniques, the programme will investigate patterns of emergence, differentiation and complexity in natural formation processes which will be transformed to digital simulation platforms for design purposes.
 In contemporary architectural processes, a significant diversion from linear parametric tools towards generative design simulations is taking place.
 The design and analysis processes will reflect this shift by focusing on simulations, whereby attention will be kept on the process of design generation as opposed to the final form itself.
-The design agenda of the programme will revolve around the design and fabrication of a one-to-one scale pavilion.
+The design agenda of the programme will revolve around the design and fabrication of a one-to-one scale pavilion realized by the use of robotic fabrication techniques.

 The programme will be formulated as a two-phase process:

 Stage 1: Participants will gain an understanding of formation processes in nature, coupled with core concepts related to complexity.
 During this stage, basic and advanced tutorials on generative design algorithms and analysis tools will be provided.
 Building on its core methodology from its previous versions, AA Istanbul VS will perform as a team-based workshop promoting collaboration and research.
 Participants will be introduced to advanced fabrication techniques.

 Stage 2: Participants will propose design interventions based on the skills and knowledge gained during the first stage.
 Study models of various scales will be produced, finally followed by the robotic fabrication and assembly of a full scale working prototype which unifies the design goals of the programme.

 The design agendas of AA Athens and AA Istanbul Visiting Schools will directly create feedback on one another, allowing participation in either one or both Programmes.